 Yet, there is an optimism in the energy industry that seems out of step with our pandemic-induced malaise.

-“There seems to be an appetite for companies expanding their capital programs [and] for investment in the oil patch these days, with record-high prices for oil and natural gas and continued M&A activity,” says Christine Milliken, a partner in Blake, Cassels & Graydon LLP.
+“There seems to be an appetite for companies expanding their capital programs [and] for investment in the oil patch these days, with record-high prices for oil and natural gas and continued M&A activity,” says Christine Milliken, a partner at Blake, Cassels & Graydon LLP.

 And it is not just private-sector activity that is looking good.
 Across the political spectrum, governments are developing more cohesive regimes and incentives to encourage the energy sector to thrive as it shifts to renewables.